axonivy-market/demo-projects/connectivity/connectivity-demos-product/README.md

 # Connectivity Demo
-Axon Ivy's Connectivity (REST/SOAP) Demo nicely showcases how simple process automation can be.
-Using standard architecture principles to create interactive applications with web services is key to accelerate time-to-market.
-The
+Axon Ivy's Connectivity (REST/SOAP) Demo nicely showcases using standard architecture principles to create interactive applications with web services.

-solution:
+The solution:

-- illustrates how to access a own REST serivce
+- illustrates how to access your own REST service
-- includes an example of a business process being called via REST service
+- contains an example of a business process that is called via a REST service
-- points out async services using REST (own chat implementation)
+- shows asynchronous services via REST (own chat implementation)
-- shows how easy data mapping works using REST
+- shows how easy data mapping using REST works
-- exemplifies data upload via REST
+- illustrates the uploading of data via REST
 - demonstrates REST in combination with OpenAPI and OData
 - gives many examples of how to use SOAP service within the platform